cyb0rg14/suicides-data-exploration/README.md

 # **SUICIDES DATA EXPLORATION**

-**Firstly I have cleaned the data, in that process I removed the rows I thought of were no use.**
+1. Firstly I have cleaned the data, in that process I removed the rows I thought of were no use
-**Then I summairzed the columns I was gonna analyzed though that process I haven't showed on the notebook\n** -> **And then finally I did analyze the summaried columns one by one**
+2. Then I summairzed the columns I was gonna analyzed though that process I haven't showed on the notebook
+3. And then finally I did analyze the summaried columns one by one